News & Commentary written by Katrina Eiland

 Bio

-Katrina Eiland is a Managing Attorney with the Immigrants’ Rights Project (IRP) based in the San Francisco office.
-Ms. Eiland litigates cases and engages in advocacy to protect the civil rights of immigrant communities, including challenges to the Trump administration’s unlawful termination of Deferred Action for Childhood Arrivals and immigration enforcement abuses by federal and local law enforcement agencies.
+Katrina Eiland is a deputy director of the ACLU’s Immigrants’ Rights Project (IRP), based in the San Francisco office.
+Katrina engages in high impact litigation and advocacy to protect the civil rights of immigrant communities.
+She has litigated numerous cases at IRP, including several suits to preserve access to asylum for people fleeing persecution.
+She has also successfully challenged the Trump administration’s unlawful termination of Deferred Action for Childhood Arrivals and immigration enforcement abuses by federal and local law enforcement agencies.
 She is a graduate of Stanford Law School and the University of California, Los Angeles.
+Katrina was a law clerk to the Honorable Keith P. Ellison of the United States District Court for the Southern District of Texas.

-Ms. Eiland has presented on topics related to civil rights litigation, including combatting named plaintiff pick-off tactics to prevent class action mootness and class action waivers in arbitration agreements.
+Ms. Eiland has presented on various topics related to civil rights litigation, including class action mootness and class action waivers in arbitration agreements.

 She is a member of the California State Bar and is admitted to the United States District Courts for the Central and Northern Districts of California and to the United States Court of Appeals for the Ninth Circuit.